 Machine Learning (ML) and Deep Learning (DL) are already proven technologies in industries such as medical, meteorology, and process automation.
 The challenge is not in the technology itself, but in its application within the main water system.
 This requires a strong boost: large-scale integration of models and data, cooperation between parties and adaptation of work processes in the sector.

-The four-year AI Impulse Programme for water movement models focuses on the development of datasets and advanced machine learning (ML) models for the RWS Main Water System (Rivers, IJsselmeer Region, Coast) that can be used, among other things, for the operationally rapid calculation of (weather) scenarios.
+The four-year AI Impulse Programme for water movement models, which started in November 2025, focuses on the development of datasets and advanced machine learning (ML) models for the RWS Main Water System (Rivers, IJsselmeer Region, Coast) that can be used, among other things, for the operationally rapid calculation of (weather) scenarios.

 The programme is supported by Rijkswaterstaat in collaboration with KNMI, Deltares and Digishape, among others.
 Other governments, companies, knowledge institutions, startups and scaleups are welcome to join.